djfdat/phaser-typescript-vscode-boilerplate/README.md

 9. Open [localhost:5858] in your favorite web browser.
 To modify this port update the port number in [.vscode/launch.json](.vscode/launch.json) and [server/server.js](server/server.js).

-*Note:* Steps 1-3 only need to be done once per machine.
+*NOTE: Steps 1-3 only need to be done once per machine.*

 ## Project Structure Overview